 - Identify the need – what was it the child wanted to attain?

 - Identify how to fix it – how can we make the injured person feel okay?

 - Make amends – restitution to ‘fix’ the problem

 Retaliation Prevention—all reasonable steps to prevent retaliation by a person against a student who has made a complaint of a breach of our code of conduct will be taken.

 ~ Whenever possible and appropriate, consequences for breaches of the code of conduct are restorative in nature rather than punitive.

 ~ Disciplinary actions, if any, will be based on the age and maturity levels of students and those with special needs*

 Serious unacceptable behavior may and can result in advising…

 - Police / other agencies as required by law

-During the 2018-2019 school year we will continue to develop a common understanding and clarify language with regards to expected and unexpected behavior with staff and students.
+We will continue to develop a common understanding and clarify language with regards to expected and unexpected behavior with staff and students.
 We will maintain high expectations for students – to be respectful, responsible, and safe, and we will teach expected behaviors in contexts, hallways, classrooms, gym, playground, and while out of the school on field trips.